eclipse-ecsp/api-common/README.md

 #### Configure the application base package
 the main class Application initialize and scan component under package org.eclipse.ecsp

-to create and configure application bean available in different package (e.g. com.example), below config can be used to include the application package
+to create and configure application bean available in different package (e.g. com.example), Below config can be used to include the application package
 ```properties
 base.package=org.eclipse.ecsp
 ```

 #### Kafka Service:
-Kafka service to push message to the Kafka cluster. below are the required properties for kafka service.
+Kafka service to push message to the Kafka cluster.
+Below are the required properties for kafka service.
 ```properties
 kafka.sink.topic=KafkaTopicName # kafka topic name
 kafka.producer.synchronous.push=<true/false> # if enabled, message will be published in sync manner.